Joseon missions to Japan: 1711

 In the 37th year King Sukjong's reign, an envoy was sent to the shogunal court of Tokugawa Ienobu.
 This embassy arrived in the 1st year of Shōtoku, according to the Japanese calendar.
 Jo Tae-eok was the chief envoy of this diplomatic embassy; and the size of his delegation numbered 500.

 1719

 In the 45th year of King Sukjong's reign, an embassy was dispatched to Japan.
 The Joseon envoy and his party arrived in Japan in the 10th month of the 4th year of Kyōhō, as reckoned by the Japanese calendar in use at that time.
 King Sukjong sent Hong Ch'ijung with a retinue of 475.
 The Joseon ambassador was granted an audience with shōgun Tokugawa Yoshimune.

 1748

 In the 24th year of the reign of King Yeongjo of Joseon, the Joseon court sent a diplomatic mission to Japan.
 The Joseon envoy and his retinue arrived in Edo in the 1st year of Kan'en, according to the Japanese calendar.
-The chief envoy of this Joseon delegation was Hong Kyehǔi; and he was accompanied by 475 others.
+The chief envoy of this Joseon delegation was Hong Kyehŭi; and he was accompanied by 475 others.